RYAN'S STORY: From Advertising to Africa, and Back

 So in 2007, on the heels of wrapping up an epic Nike Football TV spot, it was time to zag.
 I pulled the rip cord from the agency world and headed off to West Africa for two years of service in the Peace Corps.
 That's a whole nother story, but as you might expect, immersing in a rural African village was a life-changing (and career-altering) experience.
 This journey, now 19 years in the making, led to the realization that the dark arts of marketing can (and should) be used to promote what's good.

-For the first couple years, Ryan partnered with ad agencies and design firms (Sockeye, Enviromedia, Thread, Ammonista), as a freelance brand + marketing strategist for clients like Icebreaker, OHSU, Jawbone UP, and Oregon Metro.
-But eventually, opportunities presented themselves that quickly evolved GoodGallagher into what it has become today: an independent brand strategy + design consultancy focused entirely on purpose-driven organizations.
+For the first couple years, Ryan partnered with ad agencies and design firms (Sockeye, Enviromedia, 52 Limited, Periscopic, Thread, Ammonista), as a freelance brand + marketing strategist for clients like Icebreaker, OHSU, Jawbone, and Oregon Metro.
+Opportunities soon presented themselves that evolved GoodGallagher into what it has become today: an independent brand strategy + marketing design consultancy focused entirely on purpose-driven work.

-Sure, the big consumer brands have more resources to promote their shiny products and services, but there's a whole other world out there of organizations and people hellbent on making this a better place that need the dark arts of marketing too.
-Often with one-hand tied behind their backs, good causes and campaigns need to raise awareness, spur engagement, and build trust with their audiences--be it supporters, volunteers, or funders.
-Sometimes even taking on a bigger challenge of behavior change and social impact.
+Sure, big consumer brands may have more resources to promote their shiny products and services, but there's a whole other world out there of organizations and people hellbent on making this a better place that need the dark arts of marketing too.
+Without big corporate budgets to fuel them, good causes and campaigns need to raise awareness, spur engagement, and build trust across audiences--be it supporters, volunteers, or funders.
+Sometimes even taking on a bigger vision of sustainable behavior change or social impact.

-We believe nonprofit orgs, mission-driven businesses, and social entrepreneurs need a partner not a vendor.
-A team that is willing to put in the time and soul to design unique and strategic approaches (sorry, no cookie-cutters here) for whatever the communications challenge may be.
+We believe nonprofit orgs, mission-driven businesses, and social entrepreneurs need a like-minded partner not a ding-ding-order-up vendor to be able to provide truly strategic solutions.
+Our team is willing to put in the time and soul to design unique and strategic approaches (sorry, no cookie-cutters here) for whatever the challenge may be.

 This the dark arts of marketing for good, and this is what we do—everyday.

-When it comes time to put the strategy into action, we tap our network of like-minded creatives to craft the best team for each assignment.
+When it comes time to put strategy into action, we tap like-minded creatives to form the best team for each assignment.
 These aren’t sub-contractors or vendors, these are partners we trust to participate on our team for the duration of the project.
-We align skillset, experience, and passion on our client's behalf to create a custom-built task force for each assignment.
-It's just more efficient and flexible this way.
+We align skillset, experience, and passion on our client's behalf to create a custom task force for each assignment.
+It's simply more efficient and flexible this way.